xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Index.rst

       tstamp = {DATE}

+.. _admin-manual-cas:

 CAS
 ---

 The last tab is for CAS configurations.
-You only have to fill it if you want to use a CAS server to implement some single sing on (SSO)
+You only have to fill it if you want to use a CAS server to implement some single sign on (SSO).

-- **Host:** is the host of your CAS server
+- **Host:** Host of your CAS server

-- **URI:** path to postpend to the host used if the CAS sever is not at the root of your host
+- **URI:** Path to append to the host used if the CAS sever is not at the root of your host.

   Example: ``/userSSo/cas`` in the string ``localhost/userSSo/cas``

-- **Service URL:** this is a specific url for your CAS
+- **Service URL:** Specific url for your CAS

-- **Port:** port on which you CAS is configure
+- **Port:** Port on which you CAS is configure

-- **Back URL:** Url to return to in case of a CAS login
+- **Back URL:** URL to return to in case of a CAS login